keiryan/neumorphic-buttons/README.md

-Neumorphic buttons with a hover and click animation!
+Neumorphic buttons with a hover and a click animation!

 Currently supported props: